noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ## syntax

+- type conversion & coercion is a tricky subject
+  - err on the side of `truthy` vs `falsy` and you should be safe
+  - refrain from using `null` and you should be even safer
+  - use strict equality checks in all other situations
+- expressions: anything that produces value
+- statement: expressions that stand on their own, historically ended with a semicolon
+  - always end with semicolons to stay on [the safe side](https://www.codingem.com/javascript-semicolon-usage/)
+- bindings: expressions / statements assigned to a variable\
+  - not to be confused with functino.bind: the object a functions `this` refers to

+### callstack

+- determines the sequence of invocations, lexically from the inner most scope to the outer most scope
+  - the `lexical` part is important, especially when considering hoisted vs nonhoisted bindings
+  - a fn must jumb back to the place when it returns, thus the interpreter must remember the callstack
+- the context of the callstack must be remembered
+  - hence why in some circles using/overusing `try..catch` is frowned upon, ignore those guys who think microoptimizations are important, spend your time elseware
+    - if you're not embedding your entire program in a try, catch, your safe
+- when a new context is created, its pushed to the top of the stack, when it returns, it is removed

 ### scope

 - determines the life, death and visibility of a variable
+  - its intrinsically linked to the callstack, where each block context creates a new closure
 - block scope: lives within {}
 - function scope: lives within function definitions/expressions/closures
 - scope chain: